secureblue/secureblue/README.md

 Have a look at [PREINSTALL-README](PREINSTALL-README.md) before proceeding.

 ## Rebasing (Recommended)
+*Note: if you don't already have a Fedora Atomic installation, use a Fedora Atomic iso that matches your secureblue target image to install one.
+If you want to use a secureblue Silverblue image, start with the Fedora Silverblue iso, Kinoite for Kinoite, and Sericea (Sway Atomic) for Sericea and all the Wayblue images.*

 To rebase a [Fedora Atomic](https://fedoraproject.org/atomic-desktops/) installation, choose an $IMAGE_NAME from the [list below](README.md#images-userns), then follow these steps: